Pre-Counseling Bachelor’s Programs

 • Social Psychology

 Accreditation is a voluntary process by which universities demonstrate that their degree programs meet certain standards of quality and practicality.
-Standards that undergird accreditation often evolve over time as the field of psychology and related disciplines continue to advance.
+Standards that undergird accreditation often evolve over time as counseling, psychology, and related disciplines continue to advance.
 These standards also tend to vary somewhat according to the specialization a mental health professional chooses.

 Accreditation is valuable for students, institutions of higher education and employers.
 Accreditation benefits students because students are more likely to find comprehensive, effective training in accredited programs.
 Accreditation thus helps students make informed professional development choices.
-Accreditation benefits higher education institutions by enhancing their reputations and thus making them more attractive to prospective students.
+Accreditation benefits higher education institutions by enhancing their reputations, making them more attractive to prospective students.
 Accreditation standards are often also used by unaccredited programs to design their curricula.
-Curricula designed in alignment with such standards increases the likelihood of accreditation.
+Curricula designed in alignment with such standards increase the likelihood of accreditation.

 Finally, accreditation benefits employers by reducing risk when hiring decisions as graduates of accredited programs are more likely to have received the training and guidance necessary to become effective, reliable, ethical, and dedicated mental health professionals.